stealthybif/neat/README.md

-# neat
+# NEAT Study
-Scripts for NEAT project
+Scripts created specifically for the NEAT project